alessiofrittoli/crypto-buffer/README.md

 <summary>Returns</summary>

-Type: `Uint8Array | Buffer`
+Type: `Uint8Array`

-The function returns:
+The function returns a new `Uint8Array` instance.

-- A Node.js `Buffer` if the `Buffer` object is available (Node.js environment).
-- A `Uint8Array` if running in a browser or other environment where `Buffer` is not defined.

 </details>